Module 5 Quick Field Guide

 - Bad data Map Fusion cannot fix drift that exists inside a segment.
 Fusion aligns segments to each other.
 It cannot correct poor loop technique within a segment.
 Each individual scan must be executed with proper technique before fusion is attempted

 - Warning Control point consistency determines alignment quality at every join.
-Replicate device position within 4 in (10 cm) and orientation within 10 degrees of the Segment 1 take.
-In feature-poor environments where surrounding geometry cannot compensate, the control point becomes the primary alignment anchor.
-Know exactly where you stood in Segment 1 before marking the same point in Segment 2
+Collect connected segments back to back without moving the device whenever possible.
+If returning later, replicate device position within 4 in (10 cm) and orientation within 10 degrees of the first take.
+In feature-poor environments the control point is the primary alignment anchor

 - Warning Do not mix device models in a single fusion job.
-L2 Pro, K2, and K1 segments cannot be fused together.
-If the project requires multiple device models, each model is its own fusion job and the results are registered manually afterward
+L2 Pro and K2 segments cannot be fused together.
+If the project requires both, each model is its own fusion job and the results are registered manually afterward

 - Warning For recurring scan projects, control points must be included in the baseline scan.
 Control points cannot be added retroactively to completed scan data.
-If the baseline was collected without named control points in the overlap zones, future rescans cannot be fused against it using the control point connection method.
-This is a planning decision that must be made before the first scan
+If the baseline has no named control points in the overlap zones, future rescans cannot be fused against it.
+This planning decision must be made before the first scan

 - Warning E57 filenames longer than 20 characters cause silent export failure.
-LixelStudio will appear to complete the export but the file will be corrupt.
+The export appears to complete but the file is corrupt.
 Rename projects before exporting to E57

 - Warning Interrupting a fusion processing run can corrupt the project file.
-Set a machine that can run uninterrupted.
-A 200-minute project at Medium Quality requires approximately 65 hours of continuous compute time
+Use a machine that can run uninterrupted.
+A 200-minute project requires approximately 65 hours of continuous compute time

 ©2026 Alpine Reality Capture LLC • XGRIDS Pro Guide™ • Site Disclaimer